llm-speech-summarization/llm-speech-summarization.github.io/index.md

 <p></p>

 <a id="summarization-in-the-wild"></a>
-## Summarization Examples: In-the-Wild Data
+## Summarization Examples: Real Speech Data

 The following shows examples of summaries produced by our system when feeding in real spoken utterances recorded in "in-the-wild" settings.
 In both examples, the speakers are sharing a personal life experience.